okuvshynov/cubestat/README.md

 Running on Apple devices will require sudo access, as `powermetrics` has this limitation.
 If you are comfortable doing that, you can update /etc/sudoers to not require password to run powermetrics.

-Running on Linux doesn't require it.
+Running on Linux doesn't require sudo.

-Multi-gpu example - training [nano GPT](https://github.com/karpathy/nanoGPT) on 4 nVidia GPU instance:
+Multi-gpu example - training [nano GPT](https://github.com/karpathy/nanoGPT) on 4 GPU instance:
 ![multigpu](static/multigpu.png)

 ## Apple Neural Engine utilization